Catabolism and Regeneration

 (Hebrews 11:11 KJV)

-It is very instructive to learn why the English word "foundation" in all the verses containing the exact phrase "foundation of the world" and the English word "conceive" in Hebrews 11:11 are all translated from the same Greek word, katabole.
+So, why is that Greek word (katabole) translated into the English word "foundation" in all the KJV verses containing the exact phrase "foundation of the world" and the English word "conceive" in Hebrews 11:11?
 Why are the Holy Scriptures comparing the "foundation of the world" to a conception?
-That is the question we will explore on this page.
+That is the question we will answer on this page.

 Before proceeding further, please notice that the phrase "foundation of the world" is NOT speaking about the original creation of the heavens and the Earth.
-The phrase, "the foundation of the earth" speaks of the original creation event.
-The Scriptures make this clear by this verse:
+The phrase, "the foundation of the earth" speaks of the original creation event, as it is used in this verse:

 "And, Thou, Lord, in the beginning hast laid the foundation of the earth; and the heavens are the works of thine hands:"

 (Hebrews 1:10 KJV)

 In the above verse, the English word "foundation" is NOT from katabole (which is akin to a conception) but it is translated from the Greek word, themelios (which is akin to a structure or base of beginning).
 This tells us that this verse is describing the time when God originally created the Earth.
 And, since the verse says this was "in the beginning," it correlates correctly with the very first verse of the Bible:

 "In the beginning God created the heaven and the earth."